jhu-idc/idc-ui-theme/README.md

 - `idc-isle-dc` (https://github.com/jhu-sheridan-libraries/idc-isle-dc)

 ## Using the development environment

-- Describe how to setup this repo with the `idc-isle-dc` environment for Drupal theme development
-  - Define a `docker-compose.override.yml` to use in the dev environment that will bind mount this repo
-  - Enable debugging in Drupal
-  - Access the Drupal container to get Drush to clear Drupal's caches

 During development, we utilize the environment setup by the `idc-isle-dc` repository to stand up a local instance of the application stack for development.
 When the Drupal image in this stack is brought up, it will automatically download this repository from Github as a local git repository, allowing you to develop from within the running Drupal file structure.